BREAKING NEWS: Three dead in Essequibo smash-up - Guyana Chronicle

 Three persons,including a baby, died on Friday afternoon following a two-vehicle smash-up on the Jib Public Road, Essequibo.

 The accident occurred around 15:00 hours.
-According to information reaching Guyana Chronicle the driver of a Toyota Raum was proceeding north along the road when it collided with a blue Hilux pick-up truck.
-He was allegedly speeding when he lost control of the vehicle and slammed into the pick-up.
+Dead is Corwin Paul,38 ,a health worker who was driving a Toyota Spacio north along the road when it collided with a blue Hilux pick-up truck.

 Residents who heard the loud impact immediately rushed to the scene.
-“We heard a loud noise just next to the Jib, bridge when I watched I saw a silver-coloured Raum badly damaged.I then saw persons running out and when we reached it was a bloody scene,”a resident of Jib related.
+“We heard a loud noise just next to the Jib, bridge when I watched I saw a silver-coloured car badly damaged.I then saw persons running out and when we reached it was a bloody scene,”a resident of Jib related.

 Traffic ranks attached to “G” Division of the Guyana Police Force were on the scene conducting their investigations.